 Passionate About Our Eco Paradise

 Key West’s mangrove islands and backcountry are a magical place so close to downtown Key West and yet so different.
 Since 2006, Key West Eco Tours provides our guests with intimate, personalized tours of this extraordinary ecosystem.
-Choose from our catamaran Java Cat half day sail, kayak, snorkel charter or our guided Backcountry Kayak & Paddleboard Tours or hourly rentals out of our Geiger Key Paddle Hut location at Geiger Key Marina.
-We also offer , Private Sandboar & Snorkel Charters aboard Dart.
+Choose from our catamaran Java Cat 4 Hour Sail, Kayak and Snorkel Private Charter or our guided Backcountry Kayak & Paddleboard Tours and hourly rentals out of our Geiger Key Paddle Hut location at Geiger Key Marina.
+We also offer a Private Sandboar & Snorkel Charters aboard Dart.
 Tripadvisor consistently ranks us as one of Key West’s top attractions.

 Key West Eco Tours is a family owned and operated business where we personally care about your enjoyment and safety.
 We are fortunate to have a Crew of knowledgeable, naturalist guides and captains.
 The owners themselves interview and hire our guides to make sure our guides are the friendliest and most knowledgeable in Key West.
 All our equipment is of high quality, modern, and designed for use on the ocean.